Integral Ad Science to collaborate on Brand Safety Reporting for YouTube

-NEW YORK, NY--(Marketwired - Apr 11, 2017) - Integral Ad Science (IAS), the technology and data company that empowers the advertising industry to effectively influence consumers everywhere, is working with Google to deliver brand safety reporting on YouTube.
+SINGAPORE--(Marketwired - Apr 13, 2017) - Integral Ad Science (IAS), the technology and data company that empowers the advertising industry to effectively influence consumers everywhere, is working with Google to deliver brand safety reporting on YouTube.
 With brand safety concerns at the forefront for advertisers, Google and IAS are looking to give advertisers additional visibility into how their ads are appearing on YouTube against a company's brand safety requirements.

 With this initiative, advertisers will be able to access brand safety reporting metrics, providing additional, independent assurances around where their ads are appearing on YouTube.
 Given the uniqueness of YouTube's content, and that of the experience it provides to users, IAS and Google will seek to develop a secure and safe solution together that answers the industry's need for transparency.